Installment loans: What they are and how to use them

 Repayment period

 Generally, the faster you pay off a loan, the less you’ll pay in interest.
-But the shorter the repayment period, the larger your monthly installments will be, as you’re paying off the same amount in less time.
+However, the shorter the repayment period, the larger your monthly installments will be, as you’re paying off the same amount in less time.
 Be careful to note loan terms, as many installment loans have prepayment penalties if you pay the loan off too early.
 When considering options, choose the shortest repayment period that you can manage without stress.

 Secured versus unsecured